-Presenting Complaints to the Appropriate Officials
+14.1.
+Presenting Complaints to the Appropriate Officials.

-Air Force members should present complaints to the appropriate officials responsible for the area of their complaint.
+Department of the Air Force members should present complaints to the appropriate officials responsible for the area of their complaint.
 Personnel should not use the IG complaint program for matters normally appealed or redressed through other channels, unless there is evidence that those channels mishandled the complaint (e.g., an individual denied specific rights or there was a breach of established policy or procedure).